c00lgat/OBSIDIAN/Docker.md

 ---
 # DEMO: Using Docker Compose with our application
 Usually, `docker compose` is part of a multi-step process.
-First, we define each of our container
+First, we define each of our container images using a Docker file.
+We push those container images to a repository